Let's Explore What Makes Future-Ready Organizations Tick

 Connect with other attendees to discuss and debate key takeaways from today's session.

-Join us for the star-studded i4cp 2025 Awards Ceremony, where we’ll celebrate HR excellence Hollywood style, with red carpet moments, sparkling champagne, and coveted awards.
+Join us for the star-studded i4cp 2026 Awards Ceremony, where we’ll celebrate HR excellence Hollywood style, with red carpet moments, sparkling champagne, and coveted awards.
 Dress to impress if you like—we look forward to seeing you in your most glamorous style.

-Following the Red Carpet Arrival from 5:00 - 5:30 PM, don’t miss i4cp’s Award Ceremony (staring at 5:30 PM) where we hand out several prestigious honors to individuals and organizations that are driving real change.
+Following the Red Carpet Arrival from 5:00 - 5:30 PM, don’t miss i4cp’s Award Ceremony (starting at 5:30 PM) where we hand out several prestigious honors to individuals and organizations that are driving real change.
 During the ceremony we’ll announce the winners of our Next Practice Awards, and recognize recipients of our High-Performance Award and Member of the Year Award, among others.
 See last year's winners.

 And of course there will be an afterparty!
 Dress up or dress down, whatever your preference may be, and see you there!